instantlinux/desviar/README.md

 ### Desviar - High-security redirection ###

-This is a Ruby tool built on Sinatra to create preauthorized time-limited, random URIs used in deployment scripts or in web applications such as confirmation emails.
+This is a Ruby-based app server built on Sinatra to create preauthorized time-limited, random URIs used in devops deployment scripts or in web applications such as confirmation emails.

 It operates similarly to the Amazon S3 temporary-URI feature:  provide the tool with the URI to an existing secure resource, specify a number of seconds you want to authorize references to it, and you'll get back a temporary URI good for that amount of time.

-Unlike S3, with this tool you can put it behind an iptables/nginx configuration to provide whatever ACL restrictions you want, and you can reference any source URI (not just those stored on S3).
+You can set it up on a DMZ network or in the cloud behind an iptables/nginx configuration to provide whatever ACL restrictions you want, and you can reference any source URI (not just those stored on S3).

 Secure content is cached in memory (sqlite3) by default; for troubleshooting, you can store content in a file.